-Professional fees include legal, accounting and audit related fees, professional fees have increased between years in line with the growth of the Company.
+Professional fees include legal, accounting and audit-related fees, professional fees have increased between quarters due to the need for more extensive consulting services in line with the growth of the Company.

-Travel and shareholder relations expenses are for attendance at investor conferences, meetings and tradeshows, and includes consulting fees with respect to business development, shareholder relations and investor relations and the increase between year ends reflect the increase in in-person events and conferences available to attend.
+Travel and shareholder relations expenses are for attendance at investor conferences, meetings and tradeshows, and include consulting fees with respect to business development, shareholder relations and investor relations and remain consistent during quarters.

 Stock-based compensation represents the long-term incentive programs compensation granted to directors, executives and management and includes amortization on equity settled plans and mark to market adjustments on the value of Restricted Share Units ("RSUs").
+During the three months ending December 31, 2024, the company granted 2,290,870 options to directors, executives, and employees, recording \$2.9 million as share-based compensation.

-For the year ended September 30, 2024 the share-based compensation recorded from the RSUs granted was \$2.1 compared to \$0.1 million in 2023.
-Variations between years are a result of the Company's share price, timing of grant issuances and completion of vesting periods.
+In addition, the compensation recorded from the RSUs granted was \$0.4 million (December 31, 2023 - \$0.1 million).
+Variations between periods are a result of the Company's share price, timing of grant issuances and completion of vesting periods.